enricoros/fotowall/README.markdown

 * add the undo support
 * update the video tutorial
 * add the "color changing stuff" to the picture themselves (req. by Contrast, Superstoned)
-* BUG: when loading a .fotowall file from the command line some items are aligned to the left
 * relicences
  - 3rdparty/enricomath.h: Could you re-release it with GPL v2+ like the rest of your source?
  - 3rdparty/richtextedit/richtexteditor*: redo 'cause non free